kubernetes/enhancements/keps/sig-scheduling/5832-decouple-podgroup-api/README.md

    // +required
    PodGroupTemplateName string

-   // ReplicaIndex identifies which replica of the workload this PodGroup represents.
-   // Used for applying per-replica overrides and for identification.
-   // +required
-   ReplicaIndex int32

-  // TBD: Add PriorityClass Name
-  // TBD: Add PodGroupSets
-  // TBD: Add resourceClaimTemplates
+   // ResourceClaim references the ResourceClaim or ResourceClaimTemplate for this PodGroup.
+   // Exactly one of ResourceClaim and ResourceClaimTemplate must be set.
-  // TBD: Add TopologyPolicy
+   // +optional
+   ResourceClaim *corev1.PodResourceClaim
 }

-// PodGroupStatus represents the detailed observed state of a PodGroup. type PodGroupStatus struct {
+type PodGroupStatus struct {
-   // Phase represents the overall scheduling phase of this PodGroup.
-   // +optional
-   Phase PodGroupPhase

    // Conditions represent the latest observations of the PodGroup's state.
+   //
-   // Known condition types: Scheduled, Running, GangSatisfied, SchedulingTimeout.
+   // Known condition types:
+   // - "PodGroupScheduled": Indicates whether the gang scheduling requirement has been satisfied.
+   //   - Status=True: All required pods have been assigned to nodes.
+   //   - Status=False: Scheduling failed (i.e., timeout, unschedulable, etc.).
+   //   - Status=Unknown: Scheduling is in progress.
+   //
    // +optional
    Conditions []metav1.Condition